rebornplusplus/UVa/README.md

 <pre>
-  This repository currently holds some of my solutions of UVa.<br />
+  This repository currently holds some of my solutions of UVa.
   This might get bigger everyday... :)
 </pre>